In this 8 weeks group coaching program for Women to heal from their past wounds and become the best version of themselves.

 I saw the stress my colleagues, bussinessmen, working moms, and general public in other fields were going through.
 I noticed how unprepared we are to handle adversity.
 Especially when it is of a magnitude as big as this pandemic.

-I also started recognizing that many of us especially the ones who come from war or conflict-ridden areas may be struggling with some form of codependency traits, meaning; we are fixers.
+I also started recognizing that many of us may be carrying some past wounds, be it having survived war or political unrest of the conflict-ridden areas, like myself, natural disasters like hurricanes, and earthquakes, childhood abuse, witnessing domestic violence in our homes, parental conflict, bullying in schools, or other forms of psychologic hurts.
+Many of us, especially women from cultures where we have to constantly prove our worth, and have to work hard at a pace which is way more than our male counterparts, may be struggling with some form of codependency traits, meaning; we are fixers.
 We like to fix things, which may be a nicer form of “imposing control”.
 But we mean well and in all this caregiving business, we lose sight of our own self, our own priorities.
 We become bitter, angry, annoyed, and constantly stressed.
 Then we have trouble sleeping, trouble relaxing.
 We blame our husbands, partners, and even children.

-Due to our past trauma of having witnessed some horrendous events like crackdowns, bomb blasts, cross-firing, watching our friends, and neighbors being killed, or may be we come from backgrounds where healthy relationships were not modelled, parental conflicts were ongoing, family discord, abuse, or even violence inside our homes, chronic inbreeding toxicity, and so much more human suffering that we may have witnessed around us, and growing up in a part of the world, where these things were normalized, as we were in a survival mode.
+The relationships we grew up watching were not modelled, parental conflicts were ongoing, family discord, abuse, or even violence inside our homes, chronic inbreeding toxicity, and so much more human suffering that we may have witnessed around us, and growing up in a part of the world, where these things were normalized, as we were in a survival mode.
 And that all my friends may have caused us to have generations and generations of trauma, which makes us anxious within.
 And this anxiety makes us go in a constant state of fight and flight, even when we know we are safe and away from that state.
 But as they say “ Our brain keeps score”

-May be it is this trauma that may be the cause of us having some form of perfectionistic tendencies.
+May be these past unhealed wounds that may be the cause of us having some form of perfectionistic tendencies.
 It might have turned us into people-pleasers, where we have a hard time saying ‘ No’. we take up more and more on ourselves, until we feel, overburdened, and overwhelmed.

 From the cultures, we come from, boundaries have no place.